hershey101/hershey101.github.io/_posts/2016-09-05-Dear-Future-Wife.md

 ===================

-As I alluded to earlier, this blog post is primarily oriented towards potential candidates that I might consider marrying, which means women ( Indian, most likely Gujarati) between the ages of 18-25.
+As I alluded to earlier, this blog post is primarily oriented towards potential candidates that I might consider marrying, which means women (Indian, and most likely Gujarati) between the ages of 18-25.

 The question of why is trickier to answer.
 On one hand, it may seem naive of me to assume that I can systematically identify criterion for a person that